AutoTrader

 Content scales with tier—everyone gets predictions, but the depth of analysis and number of picks increases as you move up.

-Tier Predictions Analysis Attachments
+Tier Predictions Analysis Extras

 Design Decisions